Tonight’s Songwriters

 What Happens When a Woman by Alexandra Olsavsky

-Alexandra Olsavsky’s ‘What Happens When A Woman’ is “a song for the strong women of our world who seek to empower themselves by asking important questions.”
+Alexandra Olsavsky’s What Happens When A Woman is “a song for the strong women of our world who seek to empower themselves by asking important questions.”
 Through a powerful unison melody accompanied by body percussion, the song is a striking anthem that invites women everywhere to consider their potential power.
 Harmonies blossom as the song develops, creating a joyous chorus of voices.

-‘What Happens When A Woman’ was first performed by the vocal group Artemisia, of which Alexandra Olsavsky is a founding member alongside Diana Lawrence and Kaitlin Foley.
+What Happens When A Woman was first performed by the vocal group Artemisia, of which Alexandra Olsavsky is a founding member alongside Diana Lawrence and Kaitlin Foley.
 The group was named after three inspirational women: naval queen of Halicarnassus Artemisia of Caria, Italian Baroque painter Artemisia Gentileschi, and Greek goddess Artemis.
 They carry this strength throughout each performance, as well as through their educational outreach to community and youth ensembles as they discuss cultural literacy, improv and songwriting, and female empowerment.
 Artemisia is dedicated to championing the works of living female-identifying composers, and the group frequently commissions and performs new compositions.

-As choral director Colleen McNickle writes, “‘What Happens When A Woman’ discusses the power of women when they are in charge.
+As choral director Colleen McNickle writes, “What Happens When A Woman discusses the power of women when they are in charge.
 Rising above, leading with love, working as one, and not backing down, women get the job done.”

 Accelerate by Julia Nicholls

-‘Accelerate’ is a song about momentum; about pushing forward, lifting each other up, and refusing to stand still in the face of inequality.
+Accelerate is a song about momentum; about pushing forward, lifting each other up, and refusing to stand still in the face of inequality.
 Composed by Mirabilis Collective musician Julia Nicholls for Her Sound, Her Story, this piece embodies the spirit of International Women’s Day, inspired by the 2025 theme of Accelerate Action.
 With driving rhythms, soaring melodies, and joyous harmonies, it captures the collective strength of women supporting women, echoing the voices of those who have fought for change before us and those who continue the fight today.

-This world premiere performance is especially powerful, as it brings together musicians from Mirabilis Collective alongside choirs from St Mary’s Anglican Girls’ School, Methodist Ladies’ College, and St Hilda’s Anglican School for Girls.
-The intergenerational collaboration reflects the song’s essence of passing the torch, building each other up, and inspiring the next generation to step forward with confidence and determination.
+The world premiere performance of Accelerate was especially powerful, bringing together musicians from Mirabilis Collective alongside choirs from St Mary’s Anglican Girls’ School, Methodist Ladies’ College, and St Hilda’s Anglican School for Girls.

-At its core, ‘Accelerate’ is a call to action.
+At its core, Accelerate is a call to action.
 It is a celebration of resilience, solidarity, and belief in a brighter future—one that we shape together, through every step we take, every voice we raise, and every barrier we break.

 There's a girl in a corner